json-schema-org/json-schema-spec/Home.md

 ## Issues

-Issues should idenfify an issue, problem, or use case; and propose some course of action for the draft.
+Issues should idenfify an problem, enhancement, or use case; and propose some course of action for the draft.

 Issues waiting for user feedback will be tagged "Feedback".
 Up to two weeks will be given for feedback to be provided.